Dan Zakhem: Biography

 Dan Zakhem was born in Tel Aviv in 1958.
 From 1983 to 1985, after returning from studying art in Montreal, Quebec, Canada, he worked as an art director and graphic designer.
 In 1988 he established, together with Tamar Raban and Anat Schen, an organization called "Shelter 209", a non-profit organization for the advancement of performance art in Israel.

-Alongside ceremonial and Shamanistic performances, such as "Falling Asleep on a Forest's Nipple" (1985), he created performances with post-modern artificial and spectacular characteristics, such as "The Babel Party" (1984).
+Alongside ceremonial and shamanistic performances, such as "Falling Asleep on a Forest's Nipple" (1985), he created performances with post-modern artificial and spectacular characteristics, such as "The Babel Party" (1984).

-In many of his works he created deliberate blurring between art and life.
-In 1986 he was diagnosed with the HIV virus.
-Under this influence has created a series of works in which ballet of death as a central motif.
+In many of his works, he created deliberate blurring between art and life.
+In 1986, he was diagnosed with HIV.
+This experience influenced a series of works in which the ballet of death became a central motif.

 Death

-In 1994 he died of a brain tumor caused by AIDS.
+In 1994, he died of a brain tumor caused by AIDS.